 They’re Your Confidential Sounding Board

 As a professional, you might not feel comfortable sharing the problems you’re facing with others.
 You might feel like you should have everything under control or that no one will understand.
 The best coaches can act as a confidential sounding board.
 They’ll actively listen when you speak.
 Then, after hearing what you’ve said, they’ll paraphrase to ensure clarity, ask good questions to dive a little deeper, and then offer a broader perspective.
 This helps you get out of your head and view your situation differently.

-Business Coaching and Executive Coaching: What They Are
+Business Coaching vs. Executive Coaching: What They Are

 While both business coaching and executive coaching aim to help you and your business thrive and grow, there are differences between these two coaching types.
 To help you decide which might work best for you, here’s a closer look at each one.

 Business coaching focuses on growing your company.
 It looks at how leadership extends from you as the business leader to your executive team, management, and company employees — you can’t grow your business alone, after all.
 A business coach typically attends business meetings you hold with your team.
 During individual sessions with you, the business coach will offer leadership insight and guidance based on what they’ve gleaned.

 One of the main goals of a business coach is to help you learn how to better lead your team.
 This involves developing an understanding of the essential components of growth, like company culture, strategy, finances, and business processes.
 More broadly, working with a business coach may — and often does — include specific, customized training programs and hosting leadership team facilitation workshops that, for example, engage different management and employee teams across the company.
 Essentially, your coach is a partner that helps you and your company grow by solving business-related problems.